systemjs/systemjs/docs/import-maps.md

 For submodules, loading `import 'lodash/x'` will not be supported in the above.

-To more clearly define package folders we can use import folder mappings:
+To more clearly define package folders we can use package folder mappings:

 ```html
 <script type="systemjs-importmap">